jdc-cunningham/cbp-turbotax-csv-parser/README.md

 This is using a FIFO method to generate the buy-sell rows.
 The application is visual in nature so that you can verify the values.

 ### Try it
-Click on this link to go to the github hosted site.
-The code used is this folder.
+Click on this <a href="https://jdc-cunningham.github.io/cbp-turbotax-csv-parser/">link</a> to go to the github hosted site.
+The code used is the [docs folder](https://github.com/jdc-cunningham/cbp-turbotax-csv-parser/tree/master/docs).

 ### Things to consider for accuracy
 * if you have an existing balance from a prior year, that needs to be factored in